 In conclusion, what’s there not to love about Intima’s new Type-D v2.0 pad?

-Sure there are better race pads out there in the $350+ bracket which are a completely different level but for my club track day type events which this compound is targeted at, the Type-D v2.0 does a bang up job and is still my default choice.
+Sure there are actual race spec pads out there in the $350+ bracket which are a completely different level but for my club track day type events which this compound is intended for, the Type-D v2.0 does a bang up job and is still my default choice.

 P.S These also don’t have any noise after a good track bed in, winning!